kavya507/llm-reviewer-backend/README.md

 AI is transforming how we interact with information.
 In this project, AI is used to:
 - **Aggregate and analyze large volumes of user-generated content** (reviews)
 - **Extract key insights** (pros and cons) that matter most to potential buyers
-- **Enable multilingual understanding** by processing reviews in any language
 - **Deliver instant, actionable summaries** for better, faster decision-making

 This is a practical example of how LLMs can be used to automate research, enhance e-commerce experiences, and save users valuable time.